top of page

 See person-centered planning.

-Important Parent Information
+Important Information for Parents/Whanau

-Workshops, webinars and zoom sessions are held regularly by different organisaitons around the country to teach parents and whanau about: Guardianship (from the age of 18), Supported Living or Residential options, Enabling Good Lives, Person-Centred Planning & Circles of Support.
 There are also many different organisations that have informative websites and provide courses about a range of life-style options for adults with disabilities.
-Keep researching and networking in your own community until you find something that sounds suitable for your own child.
+Keep researching and networking in your own local community until you find something that sounds suitable for your own child.

-Timeline of important Changes & Events:
+Timeline of Key Changes & Events:

 1. WINZ Benefit Supports - When your child turns 16, book an appoinment with WINZ to get their Child Disabilty Allowance changed over into a Supported Living Payment from WINZ.